-Self guided tour of old town of Hvar: Hvar is best known for its medieval buildings which are the legacy of four centuries of Venetian rule.
+Self-guided tour of old town of Hvar: Hvar is best known for its medieval buildings which are the legacy of four centuries of Venetian rule.
 The town is the site of the oldest municipal theatre in Europe which opened in 1612.
-Perched high on a hill overlooking the town, the gleaming white limestone walls of the medieval Spanjol Fortress afford breath-taking views for those that climb to their summit. (optional) You will also visit the Cathedral and the Arsenal followed by time to lunch and enjoy Hvar Town’s stone-paved harbour front, the Venetian piazza and yacht harbour with views across the sparkling Adriatic Sea.
+Perched high on a hill overlooking the town, the gleaming white limestone walls of the medieval Spanjol Fortress afford breath-taking views for those that climb to their summit.
+You can also visit the Cathedral and the Arsenal and afterwards spend time at Hvar Town’s stone-paved harbour front, the Venetian piazza and yacht harbour with views across the sparkling Adriatic Sea.

 Tip of the day – optionally: